msjumbu/aw-ang-schematics/README.md

 # AppWorks Angular startup kit - in the foot steps of schematics
+Add AppWorks with the following command
+Provide the following inputs
+1. AppWorks gateway url
+2. What authentication do you want to use
+AppWorks - this will authenticate user against AppWorks OTDS - this will authenticate against OTDS, using the OTDS rest API, not the SSO Custom - use this if you want to authenticate against any other identity management or want to use OTDS SSO. you will have to customise the the authentication service for this
+3. UI framework - select one from the options.
+This will install and configure the selected UI framework in the project

 This will read the given WSDL url, generate ts interfaces for the messages and elements in the WSDL.
 Then generate angular services to call the web services, and a component for the service in angular.

 The idea is only code generation, to reduce the time required to write the code required to work with AppWorks webservices.